 1) The Parable Of The Sower

 A farmer went out to sow his seed.
 As he was scattering his seed some fell along the path and the birds came and ate it up.
 Some fell on rocky places where it did not have much soil.
 It sprang up quickly because the soil was shallow but when the sun came up the plants were scorched and they withered because they had no root.
 Other seed fell among thorns, which grew up and choked the plants.
 Still others fell on good soil where it produced a crop a hundred, sixty, or thirty times what was sown.
 He who has ears let him hear.
 (Matt 13:3-9)

-In this first parable in the farmer’s field symbolizes the world, and the seed is His Word sown through out the Age of Man.
-The four kinds of soil describe mankind’s various responses to His Word and the birds represent Satan.
+In this first parable in the farmer’s field symbolizes the world, and the seed is His Word sown throughout the Age of Man.
+The four kinds of soil describe humanity’s various responses to His Word, and the birds represent Satan.
 We know this because the Lord Himself interpreted this parable for us in Matt.
 13:18-23.

 “But the one who received the seed that fell on good soil is the man who hears the word and understands it.
 He produces a crop yielding a hundred or sixty or thirty times what was sown.”
 This is the believer who exemplifies Romans 12:1-2 and no longer conforms to the pattern of this world, but is transformed by the renewing of his or her mind and bears much fruit.

 His explanation is critical to us because of a principle of interpretation called “expositional constancy” which holds that symbolism tends to be consistent in Scripture.
 And so the Lord’s explanation of His symbolism in the first parable helps us understand the others.
 You’ll find that some commentators violate this principle in interpreting the Kingdom Parables because they don’t like what it tells them.
 We’ll avoid that trap.